 The tapered shape of the paddle helps with this as well.
 The rough face of the paddle allows for great spin shots, which has helped me improve my game significantly.

-The handle length of the paddle is 4 1/8 inches, which I find comfortable but it may not fit larger hands.
-Despite this, the quality of the paddle is great and rivals top paddles.
+The handle length of the paddle is 4 1/8 inches, which I find comfortable, but it may not fit larger hands.
+Despite this, the quality of the paddle is excellent and rivals top paddles.

 It is almost half the price of the name brands, making it a great value for the price.
 I was so impressed with the paddle that I purchased another one for my nephew.